panagiotismi/simple-dictionary/README.md

 # simple-dictionary
-A simple dictionary with Tries
+A simple dictionary with Tries or list of Maps (faster)